What is Helios?

 Analysis of your commercial music catalogue never require any of it to leave your network.
 To do otherwise is reckless and would invite customers to get sued by whomever owns the rights to your digital assets.

 If you're asking whether you can run your own Helios server, the answer is yes.
+But try to avoid using the term "cloud" because it is a marketing buzzword with no coherent meaning that spreads confusion.

 Many different organizations were consulted throughout the design of Helios.
 Since the technology began development in 2015 it was accompanied with regular and lengthy and industry consultations with key stakeholders.